sudha-pn/CustomInputFormat/README.md

 CustomInputFormat
 =================

-Understanding on this implementation of Custom Input Format
+This module demonstrates the understanding on this implementation of Custom Input Format